-- You must determine your payment in one of three ways: By calculating RMD’s for your age, using it as an annuity, or via amortization.
+- You must determine your payment in one of three ways: By calculating RMDs (required minimum distributions) for your age, using it as an annuity, or via amortization.

 Number 6.5 Take Roth contributions out

 This one isn’t a full number for a reason.
-You can choose to take any Roth contributions out tax-free.
+You can choose to take out Roth contributions from earlier in your career tax-free.
 However, this has two problems.

-One, you have to determine the proportion of which is your (non-taxable/penalty free) contribution and what is growth.
-So, if you want to take out $10,000 and $9,000 of this is the contribution (not taxed/penalized) the remaining $1,000 will be taxed and possibly be assessed a 10% penalty if accessed early.
-This starts to get complicated.
+First, you have to determine the proportion of which is your (Roth/penalty-free) contribution and what is part of the gains that are supposed to be left until age 59 1/2.
+So, if you want to take out $10,000 and $9,000 of this is the contribution the remaining $1,000 will be taxed and possibly be assessed a 10% penalty if accessed early.
+This can get complicated.
 Particularly, if you made a backdoor Roth IRA conversion.